Your Cart

 lavender drying in barn at Glendarragh lavender farm

 After spending a relaxing hour touring the farm, I headed home with sachets of both fresh and dried English lavender.
-Each type will be used to infuse jojoba, I’m interested to see if there’s a difference in scent or potency between the fresh and dried herb.
+Each lavender type will be used to infuse jojoba oil, I’m interested to see if there’s a difference in scent or potency between the fresh and dried herb.
 When I got home, the fresh blooms were picked off the stems, put in a jar, and covered with jojoba.
 Then it went into a sunny windowsill to harness the power of the sun to infuse.
 The dried flowers were picked later, since they were already dry there was no rush to get them into jojoba right away.
-Both types are still in the windowsill steeping away, I’m going to give them two more weeks of steeping.
+Both types are still on the windowsill steeping away, I’m going to give them two more weeks of steeping.
 Every few days I check the jars and the lavender scent is stronger each time.
+If you’re wondering if you can make lavender oil from the leaves, yes you can and the recipe is below!

 glendarragh lavender farm in appleton maine